 Never leave a costume on a cat or any other animal unattended.
 Remove the costume as soon as you are done taking your photos or video so the cat can get back to being a cat.

-6. Teach Your Halloween Party Guests How To Interact With Your Cat
+6. Guests Should Know How To Interact With Your Cat

 It’s always best to secure your shy or more sensitive cat in a safe and isolated part of your home during a loud party.